jbloomlab/SARS-CoV-2-RBD_DMS/README.md

 Study and analysis by Tyler Starr, Allie Greaney, and [Jesse Bloom](https://research.fhcrc.org/bloom/en.html).

 ## Summary of workflow and results
-For a summary of the workflow and results, [click here](results/summary/summary.md).
+For a summary of the workflow and links to key results files, [click here](results/summary/summary.md).
 Reading this summary is the best way to understand the analysis.

 ## Running the analysis